dtim-upc/ODIN/README.md

 ## Contributing <a name="contributing"></a>
 ## License <a name="license"></a>

-   This project is licensed under the <a href="https://opensource.org/license/mit/">MIT License</a>.
+   This project is licensed under the [MIT License](https://opensource.org/license/mit/).